 Remote Firewall Administration.
 The most secure method of protecting against attacks is to have strong physical security around the firewall host and to only allow firewall administration from an attached terminal.
 However, operational concerns often dictate that some form of remote access for firewall administration be supported.
 In no case will remote access to the firewall be supported over untrusted networks without some form of strong authentication.
 In addition, to prevent eavesdropping, session encryption will be used for remote firewall connections.

 Low Risks.
-Any remote access over untrusted networks to the firewall for administration must use strong authentication, such as one time passwords and/or hardware tokens.
+Any remote access over untrusted networks to the firewall for administration must use strong authentication, such as one-time passwords and/or hardware tokens.
+All remote administrative access must use multi-factor authentication (MFA) compliant with current standards (e.g., TOTP, FIDO2/WebAuthn).
+Legacy protocols such as Telnet must be prohibited for all firewall administration.

 Medium Risks.
 The preferred method for firewall administration is directly from the attached terminal.
 Physical access to the firewall terminal is limited to the firewall administrator and backup administrator.
 Where remote access for firewall administration must be allowed, it should be limited to access from other hosts on the Credit Union’s internal network.
-Such internal remote access requires the use of strong authentication, such as one time passwords and/or hardware tokens.
-Remote access over untrusted networks such as the Internet requires end to end encryption and strong authentication to be employed.
+Such internal remote access requires the use of strong authentication, such as one-time passwords and/or hardware tokens.
+Remote access over untrusted networks, such as the Internet, requires end-to-end encryption and strong authentication to be employed.

 High Risks.
 All firewall administration must be performed from the local terminal - no access to the firewall operating software is permitted via remote access.
 Physical access to the firewall terminal is limited to the firewall administrator and backup administrator.

 User Accounts.
-Firewalls will never be used as general purpose servers.
+Firewalls will never be used as general-purpose servers.
 Authentication methods such as TACACS+ (Terminal Access Controller Access Control System) or RADIUS (Remote Authentication Dial-In User Service) will be implemented to provide centralized authentication, authorization, and accounting of user logins.
-Only authorized administrator accounts will be granted access to login to the firewall management console.
+Only authorized administrator accounts will be granted access to log in to the firewall management console.
 Shared local accounts on a firewall will not be permitted as they can lead to nonrepudiation issues.
 In addition, only the firewall administrator will have privileges for updating system executables or other system software.
 Any modification of the firewall system software must be done by the firewall administrator and requires approval of the Network Services Manager.
+A Privileged Access Management (PAM) solution should be implemented to provide session recording, credential vaulting, and just-in-time access for all firewall administrative sessions.
+Emergency (break-glass) access procedures must be documented, require dual authorization, and all such sessions must be logged to the SIEM.
+Separation of duties must be enforced such that the firewall administrator cannot unilaterally approve their own configuration changes.

 Firewall Backup.
-To support recovery after failure or natural disaster, a firewall like any other network host has to have some policy defining system backup.
-Data files as well as system configuration files need to have some backup plan in case of firewall failure.
+To support recovery after failure or natural disaster, a firewall, like any other network host, has to have a policy defining system backup.
+Data files, as well as system configuration files, need to have some backup plan in case of firewall failure.
 The firewall (system software, configuration data, database files, etc.) will be backed up daily, weekly, and monthly so that in case of system failure, data and configuration files can be recovered.
-Backup files will be stored securely on a read-only media so that data in storage is not over-written inadvertently and locked up so that the media is only accessible to the appropriate personnel.
+Backup files will be stored securely on a read-only media so that data in storage is not overwritten inadvertently and locked up so that the media is only accessible to the appropriate personnel.